FabricioMeMa/vostro5470/README.md

 # vostro5470
-Content develop for Vostro 5470 with Ubuntu 16.04
-Hi!
-I'm from Brazil and don't speak (write in this case) english very well, so please revise my comments and enjoy ;-)
+Content developed for Vostro 5470 with Ubuntu 16.04 Hi!
+I'm from Brazil and don't speak (write in this case) english very well, so please review my comments and enjoy ;-)